2020 Assam gas and oil leak: Assam Government

 The initial leak at the Baghjan Oil Field resulted in the contamination of water bodies in the nearby Maguri Motapung Beel wetland, as well as in the Dibru-Saikhowa National Park.
 Days after the leak, local forest officials reported seeing a layer of gas condensate on water bodies in the Dibru-Saikhowa National Park.
-An Environmental Impact Assessment Report is currently being prepared to assess the damage caused by the leak and fire.
+An Environmental Impact Assessment Report was subsequently being prepared to assess the damage caused by the leak and fire.
 On 12 June 2020, the Assam state government ordered an investigation into the environmental impact of the leak, and asked for a report within a month.
 An expert committee was formed by Assam's Forest Department to investigate the environmental impact.

 On 21 June 2020, Assam's State Pollution Control Board (SPCB) ordered Oil India Limited to shut down all production at the Baghjan Oil Field, following an investigation that revealed that the company had begun drilling operations there without obtaining prior environmental clearances.
 The SPCB also found that the company had failed to comply with continuing reporting and certification requirements under environmental laws.
 Oil India Limited objected to this notice of closure, stating that it could potentially result in more blowouts at the wells.
 The closure notification was withdrawn three days after it was issued.

 Commenting on the government's measures following the disaster and intersecting it with the extractive industries in the district, sociologist Sanjay Barbora and geologist Sarat Phukan reflect,The government of Assam’s remedial measures like announcing the formation of Dehing Patkai as a national park, as well as the legal obligations pressed upon OIL to follow through compensatory payments to those affected by the Baghjan tragedy, raise hope and despair in equal measure.
 Hope, because of the enormous interest raised by ordinary citizens during a time when they were atomised by pandemic-induced lockdowns, where seams of the conflict and violent history were dug out as evidence of corporate greed and governmental collusion.
 Despair, because none of the contentious history and complicated contemporary realities seem to have found their way into the responses of the state (including the Gauhati High Court), the public sector (OIL, ONGC and CIL), or the tea companies.